ClementBM/clementbm.github.io/_drafts/2023-03-29-reinforcement-learning-connect-four-ray.md

 * drive a car in an intelligent transportation system (ITS)
 * make recommandation in a recommender system

-Reinforcement learning is different than traditional machine learning such as supervised or unsupervised learning.
+Reinforcement learning is different than traditional machine learning technics such as supervised or unsupervised learning.
 Supervised Learning tries to predict or classify y, given x.
 Unsupervised Learning tries to simplify y, given x.
 Whereas Reinforcement Learning tries to choose the "best" actions given an uncertain environment.

-The code is available at [Hugging Face](https://huggingface.co/spaces/ClementBM/connectfour/tree/main), and you may be able to clone the repository with the following command:
+All the code for this project is available at [Hugging Face](https://huggingface.co/spaces/ClementBM/connectfour/tree/main), and you may be able to clone the repository with the following command:
 ```shell
 git clone https://huggingface.co/spaces/ClementBM/connectfour
 ```